-- Click “Find Storages” button, the program will show a list of available folders (email containers) in the large text area in the center of the program window.
+- Click “Scan Folder” button, the program will show a list of available folders (email containers) in the large text area in the center of the program window.
 You may deselect there a folder(s) which you do not want to be processed, for example to skip the Inbox emails, yo may uncheck the Inbox container.

 - Exit Thunderbird if it is still launched.
-Click on “Save”.
+Click on “Save“.
 The program will prompt you for a folder that the resulting PST file will be saved to.

 - Select the location to save PST file and confirm the saving.